 The Gay Travel Experience: Milan, Italy

-Arriving in Milan after traveling around other Italian cities with smaller gay scenes like Venice, my initial reaction was “wow… Everyone here is gay!”
-It’s a comforting feeling to arrive here in one of Italy’s most gay-friendly cities.
+Arriving in Milan after traveling around some Italian cities with small gay scenes, I could immediately sense that the city had a huge gay population.
+It was honestly refreshing to be in one of Italy’s most gay-friendly cities.

 Travelers tend to be opinionated about Milan, so make sure you take advice from friends with a grain of salt.
 Many people who work in fashion or design visit for work, and so they see the city alongside a work trip.